 Since e-bikes do not require insurance or registration to operate, this cuts down lots of costs for the rider.
 Another major cost that you can avoid by investing in an e-bike is the price of petrol entirely as they are electrically charged.
 Although, like any vehicle regularly used, e-bikes do require servicing, so you can expect to pay a fair fee every 6-12 months to ensure your bike remains in optimum condition, subsequently increasing its overall longevity and lifespan.
 When it comes to the cost of purchasing an e-bike upfront, they can range anywhere upwards of £1,000.
 Although this sum is quite expensive, as we have said these bikes are an investment, and some businesses like Zoomo even provide flexible payment options to assist you in paying off your bike in your time.

 Mopeds alternatively guzzle petrol and therefore require constant payments into powering the vehicle.
-Similarly to e-bike they also require regular maintenance, and their services and part repairs will likely be more expensive due to the complexity and size of the vehicle.
+Similarly to e-bikes they also require regular maintenance, and their services and part repairs will likely be more expensive due to the complexity and size of the vehicle.
 Naturally they also tend to be more expensive to buy outright as they require more parts and are overall bigger vehicles.

 If you're looking for a straightforward, less expensive and safe option we would highly recommend investing in an e-bike.

-In the UK, we are seeing negative trends regarding illegal moped use due to illegitimate licensing and lack of insurance.
+In the UK, we are seeing negative trends regarding illegal moped use due to illegitimate licencing and lack of insurance.
 Most of these mopeds are being used by riders in the courier industry.
 If couriers are looking for a straightforward and simple rider with little to no administration responsibilities it would be silly to overlook the power of the e-bike.

 Interested in acquiring an e-bike, check out Zoomo’s world class e-bikes that are taking the LEV’s world by storm.